mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

     EOF
     ```

-1. Once the the newly created `GitRepository` on the management cluster is reconciled, corresponding `App`s are loaded by kommander controller.
+1. Once the newly created `GitRepository` on the management cluster is reconciled, corresponding `App`s are loaded by Kommander controller.